Overfitting in Adaptive Robust Optimization: Probabilistic and Deterministic Guarantees

 \section{Probabilistic and Deterministic Guarantees}

 From the toy example we saw that a uniform uncertainty set $\mathcal U$ is not appropriate in ARO, since many constraints that were previously independent of uncertainty become dependent once adaptivity is introduced.
 This motivates the use of \emph{constraint-specific uncertainty sets} $\mathcal U_i$ for each constraint $i \in [m]$, sized according to its criticality.
 We distinguish two types: \begin{itemize} \item \textbf{Hard constraints} (e.g. flow non-negativity): must be satisfied in all realizations.
 These require deterministic guarantees, with uncertainty sets that fully cover the support of $\boldsymbol{u}$. \item \textbf{Softer constraints} (e.g., renewable allocations with non-renewable grid imports): can tolerate limited violations if backup resources exist.
-For these, probabilistic guarantees are appropriate, where ellipsoidal or budget sets provide explicit confidence levels while preserving adaptive flexibility. \end{itemize}
+For these, probabilistic guarantees are appropriate, where ellipsoidal or budget sets provide explicit guarantees while preserving ARO's flexibility. \end{itemize}

 We now provide quantitative prescriptions.
 First, we recall probabilistic guarantees under Gaussian and distribution-free assumptions from the RO literature \cite{bertsimas_probabilistic_2021}, suited for softer constraints.
-Then, we present deterministic robust counterparts for bounded and semi-bounded supports, which are appropriate for hard constraints that must hold almost surely.
+Then, we present deterministic RCs for bounded and semi-bounded supports, which are appropriate for hard constraints that must hold almost surely.

 \paragraph{Probabilistic guarantees.} For each constraint $i\in[m]$, we may require

 Different uncertainty sets $\mathcal U_i$ provide different sufficient conditions for \eqref{eq:prob-guarantee}.